What’s the difference between folate and folic acid?

 The terms folate and folic acid are often used interchangeably by doctors and nutritionists, but they are not the same!

-One of the most important things we tell people who have been recently diagnosed with MTHFR is to remove folic acid from their food.
+One of the most important things we tell people who have been recently diagnosed with an MTHFR mutation is to remove folic acid from their food.
 Folic acid can be sneaky and is found in many different types of foods and supplements.
 It’s in most things, by design.
-Because it was the way of making sure pregnant women have more vitamins.
+Because it was the way of making sure pregnant women had more vitamins.

 The scoop on folic acid